unfoldingWord-dev/translationRecorder-Info/docs/editing.rst

 5. To insert the new recording, tap the checkmark icon.

-•	A pop up will appear stating it is inserting recording…please wait.
+•	A pop up will appear stating it is inserting recording ... please wait.
 •	The original target language recording opens with the added recording.

 To save the file tap the save icon.